Once you retire from work, you need to replace your salary with some other sources of regular income.

 For instance, NPS is a pension plan.
 Under NPs, you keep making contribution till retirement.
 At the time of retirement, you use the accumulated corpus to purchase an annuity plan.

 Pros: Insurance companies bear the interest rate risk.
-You are guaranteed fixed income for life.
+You are guaranteed a fixed income for life.
 Annuity plans are available in multiple variants.
-One variant provides income to spouse after your demise.
+One variant provides income to the spouse after your demise.
+If you select variant without return of purchase price, the return can be quite high.

 6. Rental Income